slaygun/Deadline-Reminder/README.md

       cd Deadline-Reminder
       ./setup.sh
-Note- Change the path of mail.py according to your directory
+Note-
-      nohup.out will store the system output
+-Change the path of mail.py according to your directory -nohup.out will store the system output
-      crontab schedule expression can be changed as per the need.
+-crontab schedule expression can be changed as per the need.
 Checkout https://crontab.guru/

 For Windows -

 1. Open the Task Scheduler by searching for it in the Start Menu or by typing taskschd.msc in the Run dialog box (press Win+R to open the Run dialog box).